Head has a smooth molded plastic appearance when not actively mimicking anyone.

 Soon after, Chameleon impersonated a prison guard and aided in the escape of many armed criminals from a transport truck.
 He expected the web swinger to immediately apprehend the criminals but was stunned to see him ignore them and go right for him.
 He reminded Spider-Man that innocents were in danger and escaped as Spidey took on the thugs.
 Smerdyakov left clues in the truck regarding where to find him, and Spider-Man eventually found his enemy at Kraven the Hunter's mansion.
 (Web of Spider-Man #112)

 Chameleon set traps for the webhead at the mansion, including wild tigers.
 Spidey steadily made his way through them and found Chameleon in the control room, impersonating Kraven.
 His attacks failed miserably against Spider-Man and only managed to escape into the graveyard after shocking Spidey with the electrical feature in Kraven's costume.
 He was about to shoot himself when Spider-Man stopped him, saying that Chameleon wouldn't cheat him out of revenge the way that Kraven had cheated him.
 At that time, Dmitri's memories of Sergei's abuse of him in Russia resurfaced and he collapsed into a whimpering heap.
 Spidey couldn't bear to kill such a pathetic mess and instead went back to the mansion, to find out who had sent Chameleon after the Parkers to begin with.
-Opening a file on a computer, Spidey was stunned to see that it was Harry Osborn, Green Goblin II, that had betrayed him.
+Opening a file on a computer, Spidey was stunned to see that it was the Green Goblin (Harry Osborn) that had betrayed him.
 (Amazing Spider-Man #389)